mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Oil of Anomin.
 It's a thick oil from the husk of anomin grains.
 We use it to lubricate machines, and..."
 With a hot tip just above the oil pool of her lantern, she lit the flame again and the area around her was instantly illuminated.
 Shadows of kanosni blue and a firey red were cast against the wood of the table and the floor, reflected on the water of her skin, swallowed by the deep black of the painted wall.

 "Right then.
-Let's find those notes."
+Let's find this message."

-"Pomri," I said with pause.
+I groaned in agony.
 She took a moment to glance at me, as if to hurry me without words.

-"I... can't read."

-"You.
-Oh," as if to realize the faults in her assumptions.

-"Here, let me.
-Uhh."
+"Sorry, o supreme leader, but your nap will have to wait."

 She walked to the back of the room, where the strange protrusions from the outside entered the room as a row of metal cylinders.
 Below each one was a large table, with a top made of smoothly ground patternless stone.
 Pomri's hand found a mechanism that was built into the ceiling, and a faint circle suddenly appeared upon one of the plates.

 "This is a telescopic projector for Ara.
 I haven't the slightest clue how it works, but play around with it.
 Maybe you'll find something."

+She turned to move away, but stopped herself and said, "Oh, and don't touch the glass.
+Jesse would be furious."

 The knobs and levers had been polished with use and gleamed in the faint light on the table, and I looked up to her in awe.
 She snickered and left me to my devices while she moved to a different desk with a mess of papers that seemed to have been left in a hurry.

 I peered at the circular light on the table with a discerning eye – just a blob of light; nothing particularly interesting.
 Just above me, a thick dial with numbers on it jutted out of a sturdy metal box.
 It turned smoothly in my fingers and seemed to slowly reveal a pattern when turned a certain way, but I could barely make it out.
 Next to the dial was a red metal tab that seemed to fasten something.
 I pulled the tab and it released with a _tang_ that reverberated through the metal cylinder and loosened something hidden inside.
 Gently, I pulled on the loosened bit and uncovered a beautiful disc of glass set into a large rectangular metallic frame.
 I held it up to Pomri who took a break to look my way.
 Through the glass she was far-away and upside-down, and to her I suppose my eye was as big as the lens itself.
 She may have giggled in the dark and bore a smile for just a moment, but if she did, I couldn't tell.

 I set the lens down and searched for somewhere I might find more.
 Below the table was an unmarked wooden create worn by decades of use.
-Inside of it was a neatly-arranged assortment of lens frames, all with varying writings on them.
+Inside of it was a neatly-arranged assortment of lens frames, all with varying writings on their kelp-paper envelopes.
 Some had much thicker lenses in them, some were tinted, and others were completely black.
 I inserted a few that seemed thinner and saw them make smaller, brighter circles on the table.
 But then I found the thickest lens that I could, and when I turned the dial again to focus the image, a small but clear pattern emerged.

 "Pomri," I called to her fearfully.

-She came to my side and gasped at what she saw.
-Thousands of tiny circles of darkness dotted the table, nearly blotting the light of Ara out completely.
+She came to my side and looked intently at the table.
+Thousands of miniscule circles of light dotted the table in a staggered formation.

+"What kind of lens is that?"

+"It's... a plain lens."

+She gasped.
 "That's.
-The obscura?" she asked.
+The obscura?"

-"I think so."
+She moved closer and turned the focus knob to clarify the image, looking for some detail to make sense of the pattern.

 "By Ara..."

-The immensity held us in disbelief.
-It was one thing to know the obscura as an event, a phenomenon that would come and go just as an earthquake or a cloud.
-But to see it, the perfection of the shapes, the overpowering weight of it all, it was too much.
+The perfection of the shape, the enormity of the structure, it was like a dream of surreality within reality.
+The obscura was merely a figment before, some cartoonish cloud in space.
+But this is the moment when the weight of the obscura was unmistakeably, suffocatingly present.
+This was not a passing phenomenon; there was no enemy to fight or details to negotiate.
+This was an insuperable wall without a builder, and we stood alone in its shadow.

+Pomri whispered, "Liffa."

+Confused, I looked up to watch her staring deeply into the light, her finger pointing to one of the circles near the center.
+I leaned in to get a closer and sure enough, I saw a dot in front of one of the circles.

+"Liffa," I said in response.
+"Liffa is coming home!"

+"Jesse," Pomri had a smirk on her face, "That bastard always had an eye for hae."

+"You don't suppose that was the message, do you?"
+I asked.

+"'A message of great importance'," she said out loud.
+"It must be something else.
+Did you see any papers on this table?"

+"I saw a black lens in the box," I told her.
+"There was a paper tied to it, but I didn't think much of it at the time."

+"Show it to me."

+I went over to the box again and pulled out the lens.
+It was also in a darker kelp envelope.

 <!-- Below is when they leave the observatory-->